CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 To perform online data migrations, DMS looks for database and transaction log backups in the shared SMB backup folder on the source database server.
 In this task, you create a backup of the `WideWorldImporters` database using SSMS and write it to the ```\\SQL2008-SUFFIX\dms-backups``` SMB network share you made in a previous task.
 The backup file needs to include a checksum, so you add that during the backup steps.

+>**Note**: If you already connected with SSMS through legacysql2008 VM skip the steps and continue from step 3.

 1. On the LEGACYSQL2008 VM, open **Microsoft SQL Server Management Studio 17** by entering "sql server" into the search bar in the Windows Start menu.

    ![SQL Server is entered into the Windows Start menu search box, and Microsoft SQL Server Management Studio 17 is highlighted in the search results.](media/1.132.png "Windows start menu search")